scmktg/shopify/docs/01-architecture-decisions.md

 - No multi-currency in v1 (AUD only)
 - No A/B testing infrastructure in v1
 - No internal admin panel — Shopify admin handles everything
+- No trade login / wholesale gating — one price for everyone (brand promise)

 ## Performance budgets